-Stress has quickly become a modern disease that has a massive impact on your personal life and health.
+Stress can have a massive impact on your personal life and health.
 An estimated 77 percent of people in the U.S. experience physical symptoms from stress, while another 73 percent experience psychological symptoms.
-More and more people are starting to turn to nootropics for stress relief.
-There are a variety of natural supplements designed to enhance various cognitive processes.
+More and more people are starting to turn to nootropics for stress support.
+There are a variety of natural supplements designed to support various cognitive processes.
 One of the most common natural adaptogens is called ashwagandha.
 Two very popular versions of Ashwagandha are called Sensoril and KSM-66; both of which are patented, clinically-tested ashwagandha extracts with data to back up their efficacy claims.
 Let’s take a closer look at these two ashwagandha extracts and determine what works better for you.

-Ashwagandha, also known as Indian ginseng and winter cherry, is a staple herb used in Ayurvedic medicine, and is the plant that is used to produce both Sensoril and KSM-66.
+Ashwagandha, also known as Indian ginseng and winter cherry, is a staple herb used in Ayurveda, and is the plant that is used to produce both Sensoril and KSM-66.
 The name “ashwagandha” means “smell of horse” and refers to the herb’s distinct smell and the belief that taking the herb gives you the virility and strength of a horse.
 The plant name is Withania somnifera, which means “sleep-inducing” in Latin.

 As extracts of the same plant, how different could Sensoril and KSM-66 be?
 It’s true that they generally offer the same potential benefits in supporting healthy stress levels.
-Both have passed clinical tests and trials and conducted thorough research on the effects of ashwagandha.
+Both have supportive clinical tests and trials with thorough research on the potential benefits of ashwagandha.
 Both use patented, water-based extraction processes that eliminate the bitter taste of the herb.
 So what is so different about them, and how do they compare to regular ashwagandha extracts?